Coronavirus disease COVID-19

 Are you worried that you have been infected?

-- Stay at home and avoid contact with other people as it is essential that you self-isolate.
+- Stay at home and avoid contact with other people.

-COVID-19 disease, caused by the novel coronavirus SARS-CoV-2, is most commonly manifested by feeling unwell, fatigue, cold symptoms, fever, coughing, and in more severe cases shortness of breath.
+The Covid-19 disease, caused by the novel coronavirus SARS-CoV-2, is most commonly manifested by an infected person feeling unwell, fatigued, having cold symptoms and/or fever, coughing, and in more severe cases shortness of breath.
 A typical feature of more severe cases of infection is pneumonia.

 Novel coronavirus infections cannot be distinguished from other acute respiratory infections, including pneumonia, based solely on the progress of the disease and the patient’s difficulties.
-Microbiological testing is required to confirm or exclude new infections.
+Microbiological testing is required to confirm or exclude an infection.

-The novel coronavirus is transmitted between humans via respiratory droplets that people sneeze or cough.
-This means that close contact with an infected person is required for transmission at a distance to the patient of less than 1.5 m.
-There is no reliable evidence yet that the novel coronavirus is transmitted through contact with contaminated surfaces.
+The novel coronavirus is transmitted between humans via droplets of saliva that people sneeze or cough.
+This means that close contact with an infected person at a distance of less than 1.5 metres is required for transmission.

 Be mindful of cough hygiene and regular hand washing